Boosting Zero-shot Learning via Contrastive Optimization of Attribute Representations: Experiments

 \subsubsection{{t-SNE visualization of attribute features}}

-To validate the representativeness of the proposed attribute-level features, we draw the t-SNE of 4096 attribute-level features extracted over {multiple images} using methods of both our CoAR-ZSL (\cref{fig:tsne2}) and GEM-ZSL~\cite{liu2021goal} (\cref{fig:tsne1}).
-For better visualization, we only plot the first 25 attributes in different colors.
-We can see that the attribute-level features in our model are clearly clustered according to the attribute they belong to while the ones in GEM-ZSL are rather mixed.
+To validate the representativeness of the proposed attribute-level features, \miaojing{we draw the t-SNE of 4096 attribute-level features extracted over {multiple images} using methods of GEM~\cite{liu2021goal} (\cref{fig:tsne-gem}), APN~\cite{xu2020attribute} (\cref{fig:tsne-apn}) and our CoAR-ZSL (\cref{fig:tsne-coar}) . } For better visualization, we only plot the first 25 attributes in different colors.
+We can see that the attribute-level features in our model are clearly clustered according to the attribute they belong to while the ones in {GEM and APN} are rather mixed.
 Since we only keep attribute-level features with high peak values in their corresponding attribute-related attention maps ($AM$), it can be seen the kept features tend to form a number of big clusters for a number of attributes.
 This is indeed consistent to the attribute feature distribution shown in \cref{fig:attr_dist}: only a number of attributes have high frequencies.
 The similar observation is made in \cite{pourpanah2020review} that many fine-grained classes contain discriminative information in a few regions.